‘Stranger Things’ Characters Barb And Dart Come Back To Life As Action Figures

 Stranger Things fans can get ready to start collecting.
-McFarlane Toys is releasing two new toys featuring fan favorite Stranger Things characters Barb and Dart.
+McFarlane Toys is releasing two new toys featuring fan-favorite Stranger Things characters Barb and Dart.
 The action figure toys will be released this October, according to Entertainment Weekly.

 Barb and Dart are two of the most memorable characters from the first two seasons of Stranger Things.
 EW posted sketches of the seven-inch Barb action figure dressed in a retro blouse and blue jeans and holding an ’80s-era Trapper Keeper.
 The poseable figure, based on the likeness of Stranger Things alum Shannon Purser, is designed with 12 points of articulation and can be displayed on an accompanying Stranger Things disk base.
 The Barb Holland action figure will retail for $19.99.